ngtcp2/ngtcp2/README.rst

 those crypto helper libraries and TLS backends.
 They are only built if their corresponding crypto helper library is built:

-- client: OpenSSL client
+- qtlsclient: quictls client
-- server: OpenSSL server
+- qtlsserver: quictls server
 - gtlsclient: GnuTLS client
 - gtlsserver: GnuTLS server
 - bsslclient: BoringSSL client